 But, in addition to flavor, these spices provide nutritious value to the food you eat.

-My investigation has revealed that there are considerably more traditional Nigerian Spices, Herbs, & Seasoning than we are aware of, let alone use.
+My investigation has revealed that there are considerably more traditional Nigerian Spices, Herbs, & Seasonings than we are aware of, let alone use.

 My rationale is that if our forefathers were able to prepare fantastic, wonderful, delicious, and nutritious meals with them back then, I see no reason why we shouldn’t be able to do it now!

-Therefore, relax, because I’ll share with you my expertise of the few Nigerian spices, herbs, & seasonings that I’ve used in my Nigerian kitchen.
+Therefore, relax, because I’ll share with you my expertise in the few Nigerian spices, herbs, & seasonings that I’ve used in my Nigerian kitchen.

 Please feel free to add your experience with Nigerian Spices, Herbs, & Seasoning, ideas, or general remarks to this non-exhaustive list.